cherenkov-plenoscope/flux_sensitivity/README.rst

 Blue
 ----
-The ``blue`` scenario handles the instrument's non perfec reconstruction in energy by simply ignoring it.
+The ``blue`` scenario handles the instrument's non perfect reconstruction in energy by simply ignoring it.
-Thus its matrix ``G`` is the unit-matrix with ones on the diagonal, and zeors everywhere else.
+Thus its matrix ``G`` is the unit-matrix.
-As a result, this scenarios area for the signal is just the area for the signal estimated in the instrument's response-function.
+As a result, the blue scenario's area for the signal is the area for the signal estimated in the instrument's response-function.
-The matrix ``B`` is also the unit-matrix so that this scenario's rate of background is just the one estimated in instrument's response-function.
+As matrix ``G`` does not mix true and reconstructed energy, the blue scenario shows the true gamma-ray-energy, what is good.
-The obvious problem with this is of course, that the computed differential sensitivity will be poor when the instrumen's confusion in energy is significant.
+The matrix ``B`` is also the unit-matrix so that this scenario's rate of background is the estimated rate in the instrument's response-function.
-The big advantage of this scenario is, that its energy-axis actually is the true gamma-ray-energy.
+But ofcourse the blue scenario falls short when the instrumen's confusion in energy is significant.

 +-------------------------------------+--------------------------------------------+
 | Matrix ``G``                        | Matrix ``B``                               |